Beauvillier, Greiss lead Islanders to 3-0 win over Canadiens

+MONTREAL (AP) -- It was a big night for rookie Anthony Beauvillier and the New York Islanders.

-MONTREAL (AP) -- Rookie Anthony Beauvillier scored in the first period, Thomas Greiss made 24 saves, and the New York Islanders beat the Montreal Canadiens 3-0 Thursday night.
+Beauvillier scored in the first period, Thomas Greiss had stopped 24 shots for his third shutout of the season, and the Islanders beat the slumping Montreal Canadiens 3-0 Thursday night.

+The 19-year-old Beauvillier, who grew up in nearby Sorel-Tracy, had a large group of family and friends on hand for his first game in Montreal.

+''It's really special,'' he said. ''I couldn't ask for a better night than getting the two points in Montreal with family and friends around, and for the ovation at the end.''

 Anders Lee scored in the second period and John Tavares added an empty-netter in the final minute to seal the Islanders' third straight win.
 New York has won the first two games on a crucial nine-game road swing and improved to 12-4-2 since interim coach Doug Weight replaced the fired Jack Capuano.